Truck Driver Leads NJ Senate President After Spending $153 on Campaign

 Just four years ago, he won reelection in what at the time may have been the most expensive legislative race in American history.

+Sweeney's likely loss came on the same election as his fellow Democrat, Gov. Phil Murphy, nearly lost a re-election that polls and political experts in the Garden State long had predicted as an easy victory.
+It was anything but: Murphy was finally projected as winner on Wednesday evening when he was up by only 19,000 votes over his Republican challenger out of more than 2.3 million ballots cast.

 Durr said he entered the race after being denied a concealed carry permit despite having a clean record.
-State campaign finance records show a slate of candidates including Durr raised more than $10,000 during their campaign but spent only $153: $66.64 at Dunkin to buy food and drinks for staff and $86.67 for paper flyers and business cards.
+State campaign finance records show a slate of three candidates, including Durr, raised more than $10,000 during their campaign, but they spent only $153: $66.64 at Dunkin to buy food and drinks for staff and $86.67 for paper flyers and business cards.

-“Well, I’m a numbers guy and I’ve looked at the numbers of the year,” Durr said in an August interview conservative commentator Elizabeth Nader.
-“We have a district that is 150,00 voters.
-Senator Sweeney has never broken 32,000 votes …. and so I felt if he can’t even get half the district, that means there’s numbers out there to be taken, and you just have to get people to come out and vote.
+“Well, I’m a numbers guy and I’ve looked at the numbers over the years,” Durr said in an August interview conservative commentator Elizabeth Nader.
+“We have a district that is 150,000 voters.
+Senator Sweeney has never broken 32,000 votes ... and so I felt if he can’t even get half the district, that means there’s numbers out there to be taken, and you just have to get people to come out and vote.
 I believe if they come out and vote, we could win,” Sweeney said.

 Durr promises lower property taxes and the creation of a “friendly business environment.”
+NBC10 reached out to Durr by phone but did not immediately receive a response.
+However, his mother shared that she prays "every day that he wins."

+"Not everybody has to have a lot of money to run.
+All they have to do is have a heart for the people, and he’s got a heart for the working people," Gloria Durr said.
+She also shared that her husband of 63 years, Edward Durr Sr., died just two weeks ago and that her son, despite being on the campaign trail, "was right there by his dad's side throughout."

 Sweeney has held the District 3 seat since 2004.
 It encompasses parts of Cumberland and Gloucester counties, as well as Salem County.